What to see and do in Banff in July:

 Wildlife can be unpredictable in the hot season, so for a guarantee of seeing a grizzly bear, take advantage of our Discover Grizzly Bears Tour to see Boo the grizzly bear in his sanctuary at Kicking Horse Mountain Resort.
 This full-day includes stops at Takakkaw Falls, Emerald Lake, a sightseeing gondola ride up to the top of the mountain and lunch at Canada’s highest restaurant!

 The weather’s warm, the sun is out and the glacier-fed lakes that the Canadian Rockies are known for are at their best!
-See the turquoise waters of iconic Lake Louise and Moraine Lake on an afternoon or evening tour and Bow Lake on a full-day tour along the scenic Icefields Parkway.
+See the turquoise waters of iconic Lake Louise and Moraine Lake on an afternoon, evening tour or special Instagram Tour, Bow Lake on a full-day tour along the scenic Icefields Parkway, and Emerald Lake on a full-day tour to Yoho National Park.
+For those looking for tours from Calgary, the full-day Mountain Lakes and Waterfalls Tour is a great way to see Lake Louise, Moraine Lake and Emerald Lake all in one day.
 Looking to go swimming?
 These lakes provide spectacular photo opportunities, but most are much too cold for swimming.
-Try the Banff Upper Hot Springs or Johnson Lake.
+Try the Banff Upper Hot Springs or locals’ favourite Johnson Lake.

 You might have heard of the extremely popular Banff Sightseeing Gondola, but did you know Banff also has a sightseeing chairlift?
 Less crowded and less expensive, you’ll take an 8-minute open-air ride up to 7,000 feet at Mount Norquay for breathtaking views looking across the Town of Banff, Spray and Bow Valleys with the stunning jagged edges of Mt Rundle as a feature for all your photos.
 At the top relax over a snack or meal, craft brews or a glass of wine at the Cliffhouse Bistro.